Ways of How to Get to Passau When Travelling in Bavaria

 Based on my map research, Passau is located on the border with Austria, 172 km away from Munich, in the region of Bavaria.
 You can get to the town by public transport and by car.

-By renting a car: If you have chosen to travel by car, the shortest route is along the highways No. A94 and B12.
+If you have chosen to travel by car, the shortest route is along the highways No. A94 and B12.
 The travel time is about 2,5 hours (see on the map).
 You can rent a car in Munich.
 Rental offices are open in all areas of the city, as well as at the airport.
 You also can book a car in advance on the different booking services such as Discover Cars, Economybookings, etc. I use both services extensively to compare different available options and choose the best suitable for me.

 ⇒To register a car for rent, it is enough to have a passport (or ID Card), a driver’s license and a bank card to pay for the services.
 Car rental in Munich is a very popular option among tourists, since the price is relatively inexpensive and the roads are of excellent quality.
 I travelled a lot via autobahns in Germany so I can confirm they are pretty much comfortable and it is often the fastest way to get to the desired destination.
+Anyway, a car remains one of the most convenient ways of how to get to Passau and travel around.

 Where to stay in Passau

 If you come to Passau by car, you should look for a hotel with parking.
-In Passau you can find hotels with breakfast included in the price, with the parking area and with a restaurant on site, etc. As online booking services provide tourists reviews, I found out that the following hotels gets high ratings from the guests:
+In the town you can find hotels with breakfast included in the price, with the parking area and with a restaurant on site, etc. As online booking services provide tourists reviews, I found out that the following hotels gets high ratings from the guests:

-Hotel Atrium Garni 4* – this hotel is located 500 meters from the historical center and close to the Danube embankment.
+Hotel Atrium Garni 4* is located 500 meters from the historical center and close to the Danube embankment.
 There is a bar on site.
 Guests can stay in rooms of various categories.
 Depending on the type of the room, breakfast may be included in the price or paid separately.
 Wi-Fi is available and is free of charge.
 Private parking is possible on site at an additional cost.
 The front desk is open 24 hours a day and provides luggage storage services, if needed.

 What to see & do in Passau